 This course is a 2- or 4-week immersive clinical experience for urban health residents who want to learn more about the care of transgender and gender diverse patients.
 Learners will rotate through different specialties and work with clinicians involved in various dimensions of gender-affirming care.
-There is an emphasis on primary care, although residents will have the opportunity to see surgical patients in clinic and in the operating room, observe a thorough mental health assessment, and meet with members of administrative staff for the Johns Hopkins Center for Transgender Health.
+There is an emphasis on primary care, although residents will have the opportunity to see surgical patients in clinic and in the operating room, observe a thorough mental health assessment, and meet with members of administrative staff for the Johns Hopkins Center for Transgender and Gender Expansive Health.

 In primary care, there will be a stepwise approach to patient care.
 Learners will begin by seeing patients together with the clinician and move gradually towards independent practice over the course of the rotation.
 Appointments with transgender patients are integrated into the overall clinic schedule, so not every primary care patient seen during the course of the rotation will be transgender.
 At the discretion of the course director, the learner may be assigned other tasks related to gender-affirming primary care instead of seeing cisgender patients - for example, reviewing hormone test results and adjusting hormone regimens with supervision.